silinternational/ui-components/README.md

 A template using SvelteKit https://github.com/hobbitronics/sveltekit-ui-components

-If you dont' want to use Sveltekit or the templates above and are building a single page app with routify then it is recommended to use this template https://github.com/roxiness/routify-starter (this library not pre-installed)
+If you don't want to use Sveltekit or the templates above and are building a single page app with routify then it is recommended to use this template https://github.com/roxiness/routify-starter (this library not pre-installed)

 An example of using Button and Card: